Quantum theory of molecular orientations: Symmetric rotational states

 The fact that only some nuclear-spin states pair up with the trivial-irrep rotational states highlights a difference from the symmetric rigid-body case from Sec.~\ref{sec:symmetry}.
 In that case, the overall irrep \(\s\) is also the trivial irrep, but \textit{all} nuclear states are allowed since symmetry rotations do not permute identical spinful nuclei. \end{example}

-\begin{example}[water, \(\b^{\ast}\) ortho species] According to Table \ref{tab:species}, there is a second way to obtain the \(\s=\b\) irrep for water, namely, by picking \(\l=\b\) and \(\t=\a\).
-This choice corresponds to the \(\b^{\ast}\) species of water.
+\begin{example}[water, \(\b^{\ast}\) ortho isomer] According to Table \ref{tab:isomer-table}, there is a second way to obtain the \(\s=\b\) irrep for water, namely, by picking \(\l=\b\) and \(\t=\a\).
+This choice corresponds to the \(\b^{\ast}\) isomer of water.

-For this species, the rotational side transforms as the non-trivial irrep \(\l=\b\).
+For this isomer, the rotational side transforms as the non-trivial irrep \(\l=\b\).
 The \(-1\) factor upon exchange comes from this irrep.
 Observing Eq.~\eqref{eq:abelian-decomp}, this irrep occurs in all asymmetric states \(\{|_{m}^{\ell},\om\ket\}\) for which \(\om\) is odd.
-The lowest angular momentum of this species is thus \(\ell = 1\).
+The lowest angular momentum of this isomer is thus \(\ell = 1\).